davidusb-geek/emhass/README.md

 - `def_total_hours` for the list of deferrable loads functioning hours.
 These values can decrease as the day advances to take into account receding horizon daily energy objectives for each deferrable load.

-- `def_end_timestep` for the timestep before which each deferrable load should consume their energy (if you don't want the deferrable load to use the whole optimization timewindow).
+- `def_end_timestep` for the timestep before which each deferrable load should operate (if you don't want the deferrable load to use the whole optimization timewindow).
 If you specify a value of 0 (or negative), the deferrable load will be optimized over the complete prediction horizon window.

 A correct call for a MPC optimization should look like: